WilliamQLiu/williamqliu.github.io/_posts/2018-03-21-kubernetes.md

 The __master node__ is response for managing the Kubernetes cluster.
 It is the entry point for all administrative tasks.

-* User sommunicate to master node via API Server, CLI, or the GUI (Dashboard)
+* Users communicate to master node via API Server, CLI, or the GUI (Dashboard)
 * __Scheduler__ interacts with workers
 * __Controller Manager__ manages state of cluster

 If there is multiple master nodes, they would be in __high availability (HA) mode__.
 One would be the leader and performs all operations, the others would be followers.

 To manage the cluster state, Kubernetes uses __etcd__, a distributed key-value store.
 This